antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 ### Step 4: Evaluate your trained model

-Now that you've created and trained the model, you need to evaluate it with a different dataset for quality assurance and validation with code similar to the following:
+Now that you've created and trained the model, evaluate it with a different dataset for quality assurance and validation with code similar to the following:

 ```cs
 // Evaluate the model